 President Biden used plenty of colloquialisms, personal language and everyday words in his inaugural address.
 It’s a particular strength of his.

 “The best thing you can do as a speechwriter is emphasize and commit to your strengths—and recognize and understand your weaknesses,” says Souder.
-“Joe has a stuttering problem, so he can’t have Obama-esque eloquence.
+“President Biden has a stuttering problem, so he can’t have Obama-esque eloquence.
 Instead, he speaks in plain language and leans into it.
 That’s why you hear words like ‘folks’ a lot.”

 Souder also appreciates the way the president frequently quotes his parents.

-“He frames it in such a way that you feel like you’re listening to Joe’s mom and it’s relatable,” he says.
+“He frames it in such a way that you feel like you’re listening to President Biden’s mom and it’s relatable,” he says.
 “So is his ability to pull us in when he says things like, ‘My dad would look at me at the dinner table and say, ‘Joey, it’s going to be OK.’”

 5. Facts and truth.

-“Another of Joe’s strengths is that he holds the American people in such a high regard that the idea of lying to them is as unnatural as long sentences,” Souder says.
+“Another of President Biden’s strengths is that he holds the American people in such a high regard that the idea of lying to them is as unnatural as long sentences,” Souder says.
 “I can tell you personally that he’s a good-hearted, honest human being and through the next four years, he’ll bring us back to a place of common truth.”

 What does that meant to you as a communicator?
 “As a profession, accuracy and truth must be the baseline for anything we’re saying,” says Souder.
 “That’s the floor.
 Start there, no matter what it takes—even if you have to lean on others.”